0iamgroot/Email_Spam_Detection/README.md

 4. **Text Vectorization** – Convert text into numerical format using TF-IDF
 5. **Train-Test Split** – Split dataset into 80% training and 20% testing

-### 🔹 Section 2: Model Building & Evaluation
+###  Section 2: Model Building & Evaluation

 - Use **Multinomial Naive Bayes Classifier** from `scikit-learn`
 - Train the model on preprocessed training data
 - Evaluate using:
-  - ✅ Accuracy Score
+  -  Accuracy Score
-  - 📊 Classification Report
+  -  Classification Report
-  - 🔍 Confusion Matrix
+  -  Confusion Matrix

----

-## 📈 Results

-- **Accuracy Achieved**: *[Insert Accuracy]%*
-- **Precision, Recall, F1-score**: *Detailed in the classification report*
-- Confusion matrix shows clear distinction between spam and ham classification.

-*(You can include a result screenshot or image here if available)*

 ---